 - Exceeding the maximum allowed driving time without resting

 - Failure to check blind spots

 - Failure to properly screen the driving records of a trucker

 - Speeding to deliver goods more quickly

-Those in smaller passenger vehicles are more likely to be severely injured in a truck collision than in a crash with a smaller vehicle.
-The vehicle occupants often sustain injuries that leave them with permanent disabilities, chronic pain, and fatal trauma.
-Some serious injuries that can occur in a trucking accident include:
+Those in smaller passenger vehicles are more likely to be severely injured in a truck collision than in a crash with a smaller car.
+Vehicle occupants often sustain injuries that leave them with permanent disabilities, chronic pain, and fatal trauma.
+Some severe injuries that can occur in a trucking accident include:

 - Amputation injuries